json-schema-org/website/pages/implementers/interfaces.md

 The specific manifestation of `DivideByZeroError` will depend on the programming language.
 In a language with exceptions, this function may raise a `DivideByZeroError`-equivalent as an exception, which must or may be handled by the caller.
-In a language with option types, the \"correct\" type signature may really be wrapped in an `Option` type which represents the division by zero case (so the \"true\" signature in such a language would be `Option[Float → Float → Float]`).
+In a language with option types, the "correct" type signature may really be wrapped in an `Option` type which represents the division by zero case (so the "true" signature in such a language would be `Option[Float → Float → Float]`).
 In a language with wrapper return types, the true type signature may be `Result<Float, DivideByZeroError>` where the returned value must be inspected to ensure it contains a successful result, and where the divide by zero error is instead a possible error value.
-In a language with a convention to return \"junk\" values, the true type may be precisely `Float → Float → Float` where some arbitrary float value is returned when dividing by zero, with no further indication.
+In a language with a convention to return "junk" values, the true type may be precisely `Float → Float → Float` where some arbitrary float value is returned when dividing by zero, with no further indication.

 In all cases above, when an exception (corresp. error or junk value) is raised (corresp. returned), we by convention assume that any normal return value is either completely not present by the mechanisms of the programming language, or else is considered meaningless.

 In addition, this page will not, in general, consider or mention the possibility that an error might be raised for reasons other than those discussed in a particular section.
-For example, the division example mentioned above may raise other kinds of errors if provided with strings, in a dynamically typed language where such possibilities exist at runtime, such that the \"real\" division function may look more like `Float → Float → Float <!> DivideByZeroError | TypeError` or even further error possibilities.
+For example, the division example mentioned above may raise other kinds of errors if provided with strings, in a dynamically typed language where such possibilities exist at runtime, such that the "real" division function may look more like `Float → Float → Float <!> DivideByZeroError | TypeError` or even further error possibilities.
 In the case of JSON Schema, this may mean every interface mentioned below has a type containing `<!> InvalidSchema | NotValidJSON | ...` representing cases where they are provided with schemas that are not valid according to the specification, or which do not fit the JSON data model, etc., but we consider these to be implicit and will not mention them explicitly unless directly relevant to the interface being discussed.

 ## Instance Validation